Szymcio1225/archred/README.md

 - To edit more options like default OS launch timeout edit `/boot/efi/EFI/refind/refind.conf`

-- To hide boot entries just select entry with arrow key and press Delete key.
+- To hide boot entries in boot loader just select entry with arrow key and press Delete key.

 - To show more kernels entries like linux-lts, linux-zen just uncomment line `#extra_kernel_version_strings linux-lts,linux` (default entries; if you want to add zen kernel then add `,linux-zen`)

 - Default menu selection; Find `#default_selection` line and just edit it.
-  My example if I want to boot after X timeout to Windows then I just add `default_selection Microsoft` and for Linux with ZEN kernel `default_selection "vmlinuz-linux-zen"` (you can find these names in rEFInd manager under OS icons')
+  My example if I want to boot after X timeout to Windows then I just add `default_selection Microsoft` and for Linux with ZEN kernel `default_selection "vmlinuz-linux-zen"` (you can find these names in rEFInd manager under OS icons')<br><br>
+- Additionaly I use `sbctl` Secure Boot Manager @ ( https://github.com/Foxboron/sbctl )
+- Install `sbctl`: `pacman -S sbctl` or `yay -S sbctl`
+- type `sbctl status` to check if its working.
+- In my MSI B450 Tomahawk Max(MS-7C02)(BIOS: 7C02v3G, 27-04-2023) BIOS settings I had to disable Secure boot, Secure boot mode set to Custom and Clear keys.'
+  In my case on my machine `System Mode` goes from `User` to `Setup` and then I can use `sbctl` fully.
+- Now `sbctl status` shows that I have setup mode Enabled.
+- Lets create and enroll keys
+- Use `sudo sbctl create-keys` and `sudo sbctl enroll-keys -m` to generate "M$" keys
+- Check if `sbctl status` in last line says `Vendor Keys:    microsoft`
+- Last thing is to sign EFI images
+- Use `sudo sbctl verify` to check which EFI images are not signed
+- Last thing is to sign them using command like this `sudo sbctl sign -s /boot/efi/EFI/refind/refind_x64.efi`
+- After signing EFI images `sudo sbctl verify` command should show signed EFI images.

 <br><br>